prabeesh/prabeesh.github.io/content/blog/performance-tuning-on-apache-spark.md

 ### What's the difference between `coalesce` and `repartition`?

-`coalesce(n)` reduces the number of partitions without a shuffle — fast but can leave you with uneven partitions. `repartition(n)` does a full shuffle to evenly rebalance.
+`coalesce(n)` reduces the number of partitions without a shuffle, fast but can leave you with uneven partitions. `repartition(n)` does a full shuffle to evenly rebalance.
 Use `coalesce` for shrinking, `repartition` when you need even partition sizes.

 ### When should I use `broadcast()`?

-When one side of a join is small enough to fit in memory on every executor — roughly under 10 MB by default, controlled by `spark.sql.autoBroadcastJoinThreshold`.
+When one side of a join is small enough to fit in memory on every executor, roughly under 10 MB by default, controlled by `spark.sql.autoBroadcastJoinThreshold`.
 Broadcasting skips the shuffle on the large side entirely.

 ### Is AQE on by default?